Fuji X100S Hands-on Review.

 It is important to mention that I am not being paid by Fuji, or anyone else for that matter, to use the camera or write this review.
-I’m doing this just as a way to give back to the photo community, so if you are inclined to purchase this system, please consider using these Amazon, Adorama, or B&H links.
+I’m doing this just as a way to give back to the photo community, so if you are inclined to purchase this system, please consider using our Amazon link.
 It won’t cost you a penny more, and it would definitely allow us to spend more time working on projects like this.

 Why the hype?

 The Fuji X100S is a small and light, retro-looking 16MP APC-C magnesium body camera with a fixed 23mm f2.0 lens (equivalent to a 35mm focal length on a 35mm camera) that captures 14-bit RAW.
 It looks and feels like a Leica M8 or M9, but it comes in at about a fourth of the price.

 Size and weight

 I was going to spend 26 days working in five Asian countries.
 With a limited amount of free time to explore on my own, I wanted a camera that would allow me to use any form of transportation (biking with a backpack full of lenses and accessories was not an option), that would capture RAW (a cellphone wouldn’t cut it here), and that was inconspicuous (the Canon 70–200mm f2.8 was out).

 So, the main reason I chose this system was weight.
 Many years ago I was willing to carry two bodies with two lenses and a small daypack with water and accessories (monopod, memory cards, filters, batteries, more lenses, cable releases, etc.).
 Not anymore.
 I want to travel as light as possible and be able to fit ALL of my clothes and gear in a carry-on rolling backpack.